Invasion of France (1795)

-The invasion of France in 1795 or the Battle of Quiberon was a major landing on the Quiberon peninsula by émigré, counter-revolutionary troops in support of the Chouannerie and Vendée Revolt, beginning on 23 June and finally definitively repulsed on 21 July.
+The invasion of France (also known as the Battle of Quiberon) was a major landing on the Quiberon peninsula by émigré, counter-revolutionary troops in support of the Chouannerie and Vendée Revolt, beginning on 23 June and finally definitively repulsed on 21 July.
 It aimed to raise the whole of western France in revolt, bring an end to the French Revolution and restore the French monarchy.
 The invasion failed; it had a major negative impact, dealing a disastrous blow to the royalist cause.